thoughtworks/pacto/README.md

 It's your choice - do you want simple behavior and strict contracts to focus on contract testing, or rich behavior and looser contracts to create dynamic test doubles for collaboration testing?

 Note: Currently, Pacto is only designed to work with JSON services.
-See the [[Constraints section]] for further information on what Pacto does not do.
+See the [Constraints](#constraints) section for further information on what Pacto does not do.

 ## Contracts

 Pacto works by associating a service with a Contract.
 The Contract is a JSON description of the service that uses json-schema to describe the response body.
 You don't need to write your contracts by hand.
 In fact, we recommend generating a Contract from your documentation or a service.
-See the [[Generators section]] for options.
+See the [Generators](#generators) for options.

 A contract is composed of a request that has: